ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

   </div>
 </p>

 On Windows and macOS, unblock the file 'Set-OutlookSignatures.ps1'.
-You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file in File Explorer, select Properties and check 'Unblock'.
+You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file, select Properties and check 'Unblock'.
 This removes the 'mark of the web', which can prevent script execution in PowerShell.

 ## Step 2: One-time preparations {#step-2}
-#### Client and user {#step-2-client-and-user}
+###### Client and user {#step-2-client-and-user}
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Classic Outlook on Windows installed, and Classic Outlook on Windows being configured with at least the test user's mailbox.
 If you use your own user, existing signatures will be overwritten in the worst case.

 For full Linux, macOS and New Outlook support, the <a href="/benefactorcircle"><span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.

 If you cannot test with Classic Outlook on Windows, or do not want your signature setup changed, you can use simulation mode, which is described in a later step.

-#### Entra ID {#step-2-entra-id}
+###### Entra ID {#step-2-entra-id}
 When some or all of your mailboxes are in Exchange Online, you need to register an Entra ID app first.
 This is because Set-OutlookSignatures needs permissions to access the Graph API.

 For governance and security audits, the required configurations for the Entra ID app, including its permissions and the reasons why they are necessary, are documented in '.\sample code\Create-EntraApp.ps1'.